 Within a few months of the city’s birth, the Alhambra Board of Trade was established on February 11, 1904, to begin its crucial role in the development and growth of Alhambra.
 The farsightedness of its founders became evident six years later when the population reached 5,000, large enough to create an emerging business community.

 With the aid of the Board of Trade, the city continued to grow and prosper.
-On May 13, 1913, the Board was officially renamed the Alhambra Chamber of Commerce to better reflect its function as the voice of the business community, public relations arm of the city, and a helpful welcoming organization for new retail businesses, industries, and residents.
+On May 13, 1913, the Board was officially renamed the Alhambra Chamber of Commerce to better reflect its function as the voice of the business community, the public relations arm of the city, and a helpful, welcoming organization for new retail businesses, industries, and residents.
 It was also a response to the widening recognition of the city as the “Gateway to the San Gabriel Valley.”

 On May 1, 1982, the Chamber became one of the few in California to own its building free and clear when it dedicated its two-story headquarters at 104 South First Street.
-Built on land donated from the estate of Will Forbes, the building is the result of donations of more than $160,000 in money, labor, and materials from the Chamber’s members.
+Built on land donated by the estate of Will Forbes, the building is the result of donations of more than $160,000 in money, labor, and materials from the Chamber’s members.

-Over the years the Chamber has become a resource for residents, organizations, and business firms seeking information about Alhambra, the San Gabriel Valley, and all of Los Angeles County.
+The Alhambra Chamber of Commerce has continued to enhance its essential function as the guardian of the city’s commercial and industrial well-being, now serving approximately 500 members and actively participating in the city’s redevelopment process.
+Over the years, the Chamber has become a resource for residents, organizations, and business firms seeking information about Alhambra, the San Gabriel Valley, and all of Los Angeles County.